jirizak1/jirizak1.github.io/index.md

 # Welcome

-I am **Jiří Zak**, an exoplanet researcher working on orbital architectures, stellar obliquities, and planetary evolution.
+I am **Jiří Žák**, an exoplanet researcher working on orbital architectures, stellar obliquities, and planetary evolution.

 My research focuses on the formation, migration, and dynamical evolution of exoplanetary systems, with particular emphasis on: